Model-robust and efficient covariate adjustment for cluster-randomized experiments: Model-based covariate adjustment

-Finally, while generalized estimating equations and generalized linear mixed models are the most widely used approach for analyzing cluster-randomized experiments, there are two alternative estimators, the augmented generalized estimating equations \citep{stephens2012augmented} and targeted maximum likelihood estimation \citep{balzer2021two,benitez2021comparative} that can also provide robust estimation under Assumptions \ref{asp:super}-\ref{asp:4} when certain aspects of working models are misspecified.
+Finally, while GEE and generalized linear mixed models are the most widely used approach for analyzing cluster-randomized experiments, there are two alternative estimators, the augmented GEE \citep{stephens2012augmented} and targeted maximum likelihood estimation \citep{balzer2021two,benitez2021comparative} that can also provide robust estimation under Assumptions \ref{asp:super}, \ref{asp:rand}, and \ref{asp: rand_sampling} when certain aspects of working models are misspecified.
 We provide discussions of those approaches in the Supplementary Material.